Fixed election dates in Canada: Federal

-Section 50 of the Constitution Act, 1867 and section 4 of the Canadian Charter of Rights and Freedoms limit the maximum life of a federal parliament to five years following the return of the writs of election from the previous general election.
-Section 5 of the Charter provides that there must be sittings of each legislative assembly at least once in every twelve-month period.
+Section 50 of the Constitution Act, 1867, and section 4 of the Charter of Rights and Freedoms limit the maximum life of a federal parliament to five years following the return of the writs of election from the previous general election.
+Section 5 of the Charter provides that there must be sittings of each legislative assembly at least once in every 12-month period.
 By constitutional convention, an election must be called by the governor general following the mandatory dissolution of parliament.

-The 39th Canadian Parliament passed An Act to Amend the Canada Elections Act, which received Royal Assent on May 3, 2007.
-It requires that each general election take place on the third Monday in October in the fourth calendar year after the previous poll, starting with October 19, 2009.
-During the legislative process, the Liberal-dominated Senate added an amendment listing conditions under which an election date could be modified, in order to avoid clashes with religious holidays, municipal elections, and referendums, but the House of Commons, led by Prime Minister Stephen Harper's Conservatives, rejected the amendment and the Senate did not pursue it.
+The 39th Canadian Parliament passed An Act to Amend the Canada Elections Act, which received royal assent on May 3, 2007.
+It requires that each general election take place on the third Monday in October, in the fourth calendar year after the previous poll, starting on October 19, 2009., as amended.
+During the legislative process, the Liberal-dominated Senate added an amendment listing conditions under which an election date could be modified, in order to avoid clashes with religious holidays, municipal elections, and referendums; but, the House of Commons, led by Prime Minister Stephen Harper's Conservatives, rejected the amendment and the Senate did not pursue it.

 When introducing the legislation, Harper stated that "fixed election dates prevent governments from calling snap elections for short-term political advantage.
 They level the playing field for all parties and the rules are clear for everybody."
-However, despite the amendments to the legislation, the prime minister is still free to request an election at any time.
-As the amendments to the Canada Elections Act clearly state "Nothing in this section affects the powers of the Governor General, including the power to dissolve Parliament at the Governor General's discretion", the change effectively altered only the maximum duration of a parliament by ensuring that it ends no later than October of the fourth calendar year after its commencement, while leaving the possibility of an earlier end unaffected.
+However, the prime minister is still free to request an election at any time, as the amendments to the Canada Elections Act clearly state, "nothing in this section affects the powers of the governor general, including the power to dissolve Parliament at the governor general's discretion".
+The change effectively altered only the maximum duration of a parliament.